The Sandbox (SAND) Price Tops $0.61 on Exchanges

-The Sandbox (SAND) traded up 0% against the dollar during the twenty-four hour period ending at 12:00 PM E.T. on April 4th.
-The Sandbox has a market capitalization of $1.37 billion and approximately $105.90 million worth of The Sandbox was traded on exchanges in the last 24 hours.
-Over the last week, The Sandbox has traded down 11.8% against the dollar.
-One The Sandbox token can now be bought for $0.61 or 0.00000901 BTC on popular exchanges.
+The Sandbox (SAND) traded 0.8% higher against the dollar during the 1 day period ending at 11:00 AM Eastern on April 6th.
+One The Sandbox token can currently be bought for about $0.61 or 0.00000888 BTC on cryptocurrency exchanges.
+In the last seven days, The Sandbox has traded down 13.8% against the dollar.
+The Sandbox has a market capitalization of $1.36 billion and approximately $66.39 million worth of The Sandbox was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.